SCP – Containment Breach: Development

-A screenshot from the game’s opening sequence with SCP-173. (censored here for copyright) Rikkonen implemented jump scares to heighten the tension for SCP-173, especially given the nature of its mechanics.
+A screenshot from the game’s opening sequence with SCP-173.
+Rikkonen implemented jump scares to heighten the tension for SCP-173, especially given the nature of its mechanics.

 The game was created by Finnish developer Joonas "Regalis" Rikkonen.
 Before developing SCP – Containment Breach, Rikkonen worked on a simpler game called SCP-087-B based on the SCP-087 story and 2012 video game.
 This project gained popularity, inspiring Rikkonen to create a larger-scale game incorporating more SCPs.
 The game was developed using the Blitz3D engine, which Rikkonen chose due to its simplicity and his familiarity with it.

 Rikkonen focused heavily on creating an immersive atmosphere, emphasizing environmental design and sound to enhance the horror experience.
 He used random map generation and randomized events to keep the gameplay tense and unpredictable.
 Rikkonen also implemented jump scares to heighten the tension, especially given the nature of SCP-173's mechanics.

-The game's success led Rikkonen to pursue formal education in game development at the University of Turku after completing upper secondary school.
+The success led Rikkonen to pursue formal education in game development at the University of Turku after completing upper secondary school.

+On February 20, 2026, an updated version of the game was released on Steam, created by the SCP-CB Community Preservation Project—a group of enthusiasts dedicated to preserving the legacy of the original game.
+This version includes community-created fixes, quality of life improvements, and Steam integration.
+With updated support for DirectX 9, the game runs smoothly on modern systems and supports high-resolution displays.
+The package also includes the open-source modding tool Containment Breach Room Editor Extended (CBRE-EX).
+Support for the Steam Workshop has also been added, making it easier to create, share, and install mods.

 Reception

-The game received generally positive reviews for its atmosphere and innovative mechanics.
+The game received generally positive reviews for its atmosphere and mechanics.
 Critics praised its ability to create tension and fear despite its low-budget graphics.
 Rock, Paper, Shotgun compared the game to the TV show Warehouse 13 but noted that SCP – Containment Breach offered a much more intense experience, focusing on fear rather than humor.

 Edge magazine noted the game's effectiveness at creating fear through its unpredictable nature, calling it "scarier than most recent big-budget horror games."
 Despite the game's simple graphics, its tension-filled gameplay was widely appreciated.
 Jay Is Games wrote that while the game was "not perfect and still a little buggy", it nevertheless "has some serious moments of inarticulate, squealing terror."

-The game was listed as one of the "best"free PC games" by PC Gamer, which praised its use of the SCP mythos as a key component of its success.
+The game was listed as one of the "best free PC games" by PC Gamer, which praised its use of the SCP mythos as a key component of its success.
 Destructoid listed the game as "The 10 best indie horror games" and compared the game to I Have No Mouth, and I Must Scream.